gianlazz/Lazztech.Cloud/GianDevNotes.md

 However I wonder if maybe the directories it sees is possibly passing a json into the face_recognition causing it to crash?
 I should have stderr handeling on the processes.
 That way I can know if the face_recognition process fails instead of just returning null since it's only returning the stdout not the stderr, right?
 This would require me to setup event handeling so that I don't have the deadlock issue between the stdout and stderr streams that I solved the other day.

 Okay so I don't think I'm passing in the jsons directly however by the fact that I'm passing in the known and unknown paths forwhich I'm also writing out the jsons I bet that's what's causing the issue...

+## Saturday, August 8, 2018
+#### Sprint 5, Frontend & Webapi Improvements/Integrations

+Okay so I opened an interactive terminal with the cli container and confirmed that the face_recognition process is throwing an error when there's jsons in either the /known or /unknown.
+I tried to get both the stdout and stderr working asynchronously with events to avoid the deadlock but didn't quite get it working.
+I would still like to do this so that I can catch any face_recognition process failures however to resolve this issue I should probably just have the jsons written out to a seperate directory.

+I will probably also want to be able to pass in a single image directory for the face_recognition so that I can process just single image instead of re-processing all of the images again.